olegabu/fabric-starter/test/testsuite.md

 The Hyperledger Fabric Starter Testing Suite is a basic set of scripts and libraries designed to verify the correctness of Hyperledger Fabric network installation using Fabric Starter, as well as the essential functionality of a deployed network.

-The Test Suite checks the operation of Fabric Network deployed locally or in docker-machine multihost environment.
+The Testing Suite verifies the operation of Fabric Network deployed locally or in docker-machine multihost environment.
 As a rule two organizations of the Network are involved in the testing process.

 ## Scenarios